-VII.
-This declaration was approved unanimously by the board of directors with an attendance of 7 directors (including 1 director delegate to attend) on March 23, 2018.
+This declaration was approved unanimously bv the board of directors with an attendance of 7 directors on February 26, 2019.
 All 7 directors consented to the contents of this declaration as stated herein.

 General Manager: Steven Yu

 Internal Control System Review Report